nanjizal/Xperimental/README.md

 [<img width="200" align="left" alt="jlmansismall2" src="https://user-images.githubusercontent.com/20134338/49019946-14676700-f187-11e8-9080-a183483d2570.png">]()
 # Xperimental

-**Nanjizal** has grown to the point where it is useful to have an overview of some of it's contents.
+**Nanjizal** has grown to the point where it is useful to have an overview.

 Here I collate smaller projects and provide a narative on Nanjizal and the development of concepts through my experiments and helper libraries.